Bayesian nonparametric analysis for the detection of spikes in noisy calcium imaging data: Discussion

 \section{Discussion}

 Calcium imaging has become widely applied to record the neuronal activity in awake, freely moving and behaving animals.
 However, reliable spike detection and spike time estimation remain challenging, due to the non-linearity and low signal-to-noise ratio of the calcium response.
-We have proposed a single-stage nested Bayesian finite mixture model that allows to estimate the spike activity and also to characterize how its distribution varies across stimuli.
+We have proposed a single-stage nested Bayesian finite mixture model that allows estimating the spike activity and also characterizing how its distribution varies across stimuli.
 The method shows good performances in a simulation study and captures characteristic features of neuronal activity in an application to publicly available data from the Allen Brain Observatory.

+Our approach exploited the knowledge of the stimulus types to model the partial exchangeability of the data within a Bayesian nonparametric framework.
+As a referee pointed out, continuous covariates are often available in the neurosciences, e.g. the position of an alive animal in a two dimensional environment.
+Our model cannot be directly applied with this information.
+The inclusion of available continuous and time-varying covariates is the subject of ongoing investigation.

+As neuroscience progresses, it is becoming more apparent that history effects can impact also seemingly low-dimensional experiments as the one considered in the Allen Brain Observatory data.
+Our approach does not explicitly model spike history dependence.
+However, it may be possible to explore the effect of history by considering appropriately defined time-windows (e.g., by trials) and fix $J$ equal to the total number of segments, regardless of our knowledge that some conditions are repeated.
+If history effects are present, one should expect that even segments corresponding to the same conditions may be assigned with high probability to different clusters as time progresses.
+However, a proper modeling approach should incorporate further prior constraints (e.g., constraints that take into account the temporal sequence of the segments) to ensure interpretability of the inference.